Fiberglass Boat Restoration

 Equipment:

-• Rotary Polisher (often referred to as a high-speed polisher or buffer-buffer and polisher are the same thing)
+• Rotary Polisher (often referred to as a high-speed polisher or buffer)

-• Wool Polishing Pads (I recommend equipping yourself with at least 4 pads for a 18-24 foot boat)
+• Wool Polishing Pads (I recommend equipping yourself with at least 4 pads for a 18-24 foot boat- nothing "cuts" like a new pad and you cannot go through too many of them)

 • Pad Cleaning Spur (this is a unique tool designed to clean the wool pads during use)